 What Is a Dental Emergency?

-Inflammation and Abscess
+Inflammation and Abscesses

-Lost Filling and Sealant
+Lost Fillings or Sealant

 A lost dental filling or sealant is a cause for concern that depends on depth.
 The deeper the filling, the closer the cavity was to the gum.
 Since the filling is no longer serving as protection, you could feel discomfort when you eat.
-A lost crown is an emergency situation, too.
+A lost crown is an emergency, too.
 Root canals and severe cavities lead to dental crowns.
 A loose or lost crown leads to pain and an emergency visit to our dental office.

 Wearers of dental braces or retainers know that they have to be careful.
 A hit to the mouth can result in the equipment piercing the lips or gums.
 If there is serious bleeding, it might be an emergency.
 Loose brackets require attention in a timely manner but are not necessarily an emergency.
 Loose wires can easily cause discomfort, too.
-Eating becomes challenging, so call your dentist to schedule an appointment.
+Eating can then become challenging, so call your dentist to schedule an appointment.

 Burns and Bites

 Contact Lovett Dental Jersey Village for Help with a Dental Emergency